 Learning to not only delegate work but influence is one of the most inspiring tasks of a church planter and good leader.Far too many leaders limit themselves in keeping tasks and responsibilities to themselves.
 Click To Tweet

 After having poured my life into two couples and a fairly young man who is the worship leader, I realized in one of our leaders meetings that the group has grown to its own strength and leadership.
-Since my wife Georgia and I understand our calling is to find, equip, train and release leaders, we immediately made the decision to hand the leadership of that now established church of about 80 people over to these fine leaders.
-Of course they don’t have our capacity, nor our experience and spirituality and anointing, but they are moving towards it.
+Since my wife Georgia and I understand our calling is to find, equip, train, and release leaders, we immediately made the decision to hand the leadership of that now-established church of about 80 people over to these fine leaders.
+Of course, they don’t have our capacity, nor our experience and spirituality and anointing, but they are moving towards it.

-You may be wondering how I noticed their maturity to lead.
+How I noticed their maturity to lead:

 - They desired to take the leadership into their own hands.